 - By the end of June First-Year Seminar assignments will have been made and you will receive a list of your students’ names and Dickinson email addresses.

-- A team of Summer Advisors consisting of faculty and class deans will be providing direct phone and/or email advising to students during the week of July 14 - 18.
-Students will then select courses the following week from July 21 - 28.
+- A team of Summer Advisors consisting of faculty and staff from the Center for Advising, Internships & Lifelong Career Development will be providing direct phone and/or email advising to students during the week of July 13-17.
+Students will select courses between July 13-22.
+Course request is not done on a first come first serve basis.
 We expect that all entering students will have a conversation and receive their Alternate PIN from a member of the summer advising group working during the Advising/Course Selection period in July.

-- Schedule Adjustment Period – August 13 – August 29: Students who request additional assistance will communicate with Summer Advisors during Schedule Adjustment Period.
-The new First-Year Students will arrive on campus on Wednesday, August 27 for orientation.
-Your first meeting with them will be on Thursday morning, August 28 for the first meeting of your FYS.
+- Schedule Adjustment Period – July 31-August 3.
+Students who request additional assistance will communicate with Summer Advisors during Schedule Adjustment Period.
+The new First-Year Students will arrive on campus in mid August for orientation (date TBD).

 - Please note: No paper advising files will be sent to advisors.
 Advisors have access to academic information for each of their advisees through CLIQ (accessed directly through your Gateway portal).

-- Advisors have found it useful to ask their advisees to fill out “Starting your college career at Dickinson College” and bring it with them to their individual advising appointment with you, whether later that day or during the first week of classes.
+- Likewise, some advisors have found it useful to ask their advisees to fill out “Starting your college career at Dickinson College” and bring it with them to their individual advising appointment with you, whether later that day or during the first week of classes.

-- Consider using Moodle for general announcements and convening basic information regarding deadlines to your students.
+- Consider using Moodle for general announcements and conveying basic information regarding deadlines to your students.

-- Begin to stress the importance and value of using the Program Evaluation (degree audit) function with your advisees.
+- Begin to stress the importance and value of using the Program Evaluation (Degree Works degree audit) function with your advisees.
 This evaluation provides important information regarding how the student’s AP credits and current courses meet individual degree requirements.
 By using this evaluation tool early in their college years, students can begin to be responsible for monitoring their own academic progress.

-- Check by Wednesday to make sure all of your advisees have four courses for the term and that they understand that this is the only week for Add/Drop for fall semester.
+- By Wednesday, please check to make sure all of your advisees have four courses for the term and that they understand that this is the only week for Add/Drop for fall semester.

 - Consider offering a group advising session for students who want to talk about Add/Drop options.

-- During the third week of classes (September 15 - 19) we will contact all faculty to identify any FY students about whom there are concerns.
+- During the third week of classes we will contact all faculty to identify any FY students about whom there are concerns.
 The three general areas for evaluation are: a) graded work; b) participation in class; and c) class attendance.
 At the same time, this is an important time to take stock of these issues within your own FY seminar.
 We will forward the names of any students who are in your seminar that were identified by other faculty.
+Please know that you have a partner in your college dean!
+You should feel free to make requests or referrals.

 - Your follow-up with advisees during these early weeks is important and can often help students address academic and/or social adjustment issues and concerns.

-- Schedule individual appointments with your advisees to review how things are going, and to discuss course selection for Spring 2015.
-Ask students to select at least six Spring 2015 courses to discuss with you.
+- Schedule individual appointments with your advisees to review how things are going, and to discuss course selection for spring 2021.
+Ask students to select at least six spring 2021 courses to discuss with you.

 Ask your advisees to bring their most recent Program Evaluation (degree audits) with them each semester prior to Course Request Period.